-When Lean required lines to be dubbed onto found footage with no soundtrack, he not called upon as many of his original cast as were still alive and able; he also recorded the lines with an ear to matching the original sound as much as the timbres of the much younger actors on-screen.
-Lean is, puzzlingly, virtually alone in this.
+When Lean required lines to be dubbed onto found footage with no soundtrack, he not called upon as many of his original cast as were still alive and able; he also recorded the lines with an ear to matching the original on-set recording as much as he did to replicating the actual timbres of the much younger actors on-screen.
+Lean seems, puzzlingly, virtually alone in this.
 In nearly every other large-scale restoration of its kind (Spartacus in particular comes to mind, with its visually and aurally flawed restoration of infamous “snails and oysters” sequence) the ambient sound of the newly dubbed lines in no way matches what was originally recorded.
 How was Lean able to do that which no one else either cares to, knows how to, or is, seemingly, physically capable?
 How did Columbia Pictures re-create the sound quality of 1962?

-I don’t know, and have never been able to track down, what specific sound recording system Walt Disney and his company employed from the 1950s to the ’70s, any more than I can identify the system employed by Warner Bros. from the 1940s on.
+I don’t know, and have never been able to track down what specific sound recording system Walt Disney and his company employed from the 1950s to the ’70s, any more than I can identify the system employed by Warner Bros. from the 1940s on.
+(Warners originally used Vitaphone for their talkies, but that recording system had long since passed by the time of The Maltese Falcon.)
 But one has only to listen with half an ear to the soundtrack of any film from either studio from those years to appreciate the crystal clarity of the reproduction.
 (Listen to any Looney Tunes or Merry Melodies short from the ’40s and ’50s for a prime exemplar.)
 Were these sound designs deemed antiquated at some point, perhaps with the creation of newer microphones and tape systems, the original equipment junked?
-Or is there some other, even more technical reason for the discrepancy?
-Why, so often, in movies and on CD, does the much-vaunted digital process pale next to the allegedly “inferior” sound recording of old?
+Or is there some other, even more technically complicated reason for the discrepancy?
+Why, so often, in movies and on CD, does the much-vaunted digital process pale next to the allegedly “inferior” sound recording of analog?

 Whatever the reason, in the case of Bedknobs and Broomsticks, all of the re-dubbed scenes are reproduced, not with the striking crispness of the original but with the infinitely more casual, and muffled, make-do of our current era.
 Of course I know that sound recorded on the set with its unique, ambient quality, can seldom be replicated in a studio; it’s why, whatever the time period, you can nearly always tell which lines have been over-dubbed later.
+(Although, in his Hollywood pictures anyway, Orson Welles was especially good at matching.)
 Indeed, in the case of musicals, pre-recorded vocals seldom replicate live sound.
-But the absolutely dead sound the current Disney engineers retro-fitted onto this movie is matched in apathy only by the appalling voice work by the actors attempting to double for David Tomlinson and Tessie O’Shea, the latter of whose accent now fluctuates wildly over the British Isles, like a berserk vocalic Norman chasing after an elusive, mute Saxon zombie.
+But the absolutely dead sound the current Disney engineers retro-fitted onto this movie is matched in apathy only by the appalling voice work provided by the actors attempting to double for David Tomlinson and Tessie O’Shea, the latter of whose accent now fluctuates wildly over the British Isles, like a berserk vocalic Norman chasing after an elusive, mute Saxon zombie.

 Apprentice witch Angela Lansbury and her first broom, in a still of the “A Step in the Right Direction” number.
 Any resemblance between it and “A Spoonful of Sugar” is purely intentional.